QubesOS/qubes-doc/privacy/whonix-customize.md

 qvm-prefs -g whonix-gw kernelopts
 ~~~

-As of Qubes Q3 RC1 and Q4, this will show: `nopat`
+In Qubes 3.2 and 4.0, this will show: `nopat`

 Keep those existing kernel parameters and add `apparmor=1 security=apparmor` by entering: